-Dr: Now I'm not sure how well this is going to do.
+- Dr: Now I'm not sure how well this is going to do.
 I usually recommend premedicating yourself with the pain medicines before the packing occurs.
-I'm not sure how the Xylocaine jelly will help with the pain of packing.

-- Pt: It's very, very painful, I've never had so much pain in my life.
+I'm not sure how the Xylocaine jelly will help with the pain of packing. - Pt: It's very, very painful, I've never had so much pain in my life.
 (The patient attempts to tell the story of his hospitalization but is ignored by the physician.)
 To tell you the truth when I went to the emergency room last Sunday, I never really thought they would admit me.
-See right now you look fuzzy...
+See right now you look fuzzy . . .
 I just took my glasses off.
-I don't know if it's diabetes that makes you look fuzzy. - Wife: Should he be driving with fuzzy eyes? - Dr: (shortly) No, I wouldn't.
+I don't know if it's diabetes that makes you look fuzzy. - Wife: Should he be driving with fuzzy eyes? - Dr: (shortly) No. I wouldn't.

 The issue of patient commitment disappears without resolution.
-Apparently by mutual consent, the physician reverts to her first agenda, Wound Care and Packing.
-The patient reverts to his agendas of Pain and Blurry Eyes.
-Although the physician does indirectly allude to the Pain agenda, she does so in a negative and blaming way.
-Dr. B suggests the wound packing is going to be painful, and intimates that this result, precisely what the patient fears most, is his own fault for not having taken the pain medication as prescribed.
+Apparently by mutual consent, the physician and patient return to previously unresolved issues.
+The physician reverts to her first agenda, wound care and packing, and the patient reverts to his agendas of pain and blurred vision.
+Although the physician does indirectly allude to the pain agenda, she does so in a negative and blaming way.
+Dr. B suggests the wound packing is going to be painful and intimates that this result, precisely what the patient fears most, is his own fault for not having taken the pain medication as prescribed.
 In an alternative approach, the physician might have considered addressing this agenda proactively and positively, nonjudgmentally identifying the patient's fear and suggesting specific steps that could be taken at present to reduce the pain of the procedure.
+Another approach is to emphasize an alliance between physician and patient against the common enemy, pain.
+In this scenario, Dr. B might have said something like the following: "Pain is really making you uncomfortable and anxious right now.
+It's up to both of us to figure out something we can do to put this pain in its place."

-Dr. B is detoured into a lengthy discussion of Martin's "fuzzy eyes" (not excerpted).
-Toward the end of the discussion, Martin again reverts to a discussion of his hospitalization experience, a trauma he very much wants his physician to understand and sympathize with.
+Dr. B is detoured into a lengthy discussion of Martin's blurred vision (not excerpted).
+Toward the end of the discussion, Martin again reverts to a discussion of his hospitalization experience, a trauma he very much wants his physician to understand and empathize with.
 The patient introduces this topic in a dramatic way, apparently hoping to get Dr. B's attention.